 This policy is based on an original document 'YHGfL Guidance for Creating an eSafety Policy' written by Yorkshire and Humberside Grid for Learning.
-It has been adapted by Kirklees Learning Service for use in Kirklees Schools.
+It has been adapted and updated by Kirklees Learning Service for use in Kirklees Schools.

-Introduction
+1. Introduction

 This Online Safety policy recognises the commitment of our school to keeping staff and pupils safe online and acknowledges its part in the school's overall safeguarding policies and procedures.
 It shows our commitment to meeting the requirement to keep pupils safe when using technology.
 We believe the whole school community can benefit from the opportunities provided by the internet and other technologies used in everyday life.
 The Online Safety Policy supports this by identifying the risks and the steps we are taking to avoid them.
-It shows our commitment to developing a set of safe and responsible behaviours that will enable us to reduce the risks whilst continuing to benefit from the opportunities.
-We wish to ensure that all members of the school community are aware that unlawful or unsafe behaviour is unacceptable and that, where necessary disciplinary or legal action will be taken.
-We aim to minimise the risk of misplaced or malicious allegations being made against adults who work with pupils.
+The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: